MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 # Learning Path 2 - Lab 2 - Exercise 3 - Manage a Microsoft 365 Apps for enterprise installation

 You have taken on the persona of Holly Dickson, Adatum's new Microsoft 365 Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this exercise, you will perform the tasks necessary to manage a user-driven Microsoft 365 Apps for enterprise installation.
-Performing a user-driven Microsoft 365 Apps for enterprise installation is a two-step process: 1) configuring the user account so the user is eligible to download and install the Office 365 deployment tool, and 2) performing the installation.
+Performing a user-driven Microsoft 365 Apps for enterprise installation is a two-step process:

+- Configuring the user account so the user is eligible to download and install the Office 365 deployment tool.
+- Performing the installation.

 In the first two tasks in this exercise, you will verify the following conditions that affect whether a user can be blocked from downloading the Microsoft 365 Apps for enterprise suite: <br/>

-- The user does not have an appropriate Microsoft 365 license (which you will verify in Task 1).
+- Whether the user has an appropriate Microsoft 365 license (which you will verify in Task 1).

-- An admin turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users (which you will verify in Task 2).
+- Whether an admin has turned off the global Office download setting that controls the downloading of mobile and desktop apps for all users (which you will verify in Task 2).

 In the final task in this exercise, you will install the Microsoft 365 Apps for enterprise suite for one of Adatum's users.